StoneRaptor5870/web-crawler/Readme.md

 # Web Crawler in C

-A robust web crawler implementation in C that can systematically browse and download web pages while respecting rate limits and avoiding infinite loops.
+A robust multi threaded web crawler implementation in C that can systematically browse and download web pages to SQLITE database while respecting rate limits and avoiding infinite loops.

 ## Features